-Our New York City construction accident attorneys know the various causes of building collapses and we know how to represent individuals who have been injured as a result of a building collapse during construction.
+Our New York City construction accident attorneys know how to represent individuals who have been injured as a result of a building collapse during construction.
 It is a tragedy anytime a situation like this occurs.
-Whether you were injured due to a collapsed building or you lost a loved one, taking legal action is important to help you recover compensation.
+Whether you were injured or you lost a loved one due to a collapsed building, taking legal action is important to help you recover compensation.
 Do not hesitate to contact The Perecman Firm, P.L.L.C.; you might be entitled to compensation from the parties responsible for the collapse and your injuries.

 Common causes of building collapses include, but are not limited to: